IBSim/VirtualLab/docs/source/intro.rst

 Input
 #####

-The Input directory contains the *Parameters_Master* and *Parameters_Var* files referenced previously and can be found in Input/$SIMULATION/$PROJECT.
+As previously outlined the Input directory contains the *Parameters_Master* and *Parameters_Var* files referenced previously and can be found in *Input/$SIMULATION/$PROJECT*.

 Output
 ######

 This directory will be created in the TLD to hold all of the data generated by VirtualLab.
-The meshes created can be found in Output/$SIMULATION/$PROJECT/Meshes, while the simulation results can be found in Output/$SIMULATION/$PROJECT/$STUDYNAME
+The meshes created can be found in *Output/$SIMULATION/$PROJECT/Meshes*, while the simulation results can be found in *Output/$SIMULATION/$PROJECT/$STUDYNAME*